viviRbi/vyNote/Javascript-notes.md

 ### What are some ways you can use functions in JS?
 - Invoke an anonymous function right after written using ()
-- Use as a variable value
+- Use as a variable value, or an object
 - Use as a callback function

 #### Declare a function